microsoft/vscode-jupyter/TELEMETRY.md

             - `switchKernelCount`?: `number`
             Number of times the kernel was changed.
             Common to most of the events.
-            - `kernelSpecCount`: `number`
-            Total number of kernel specs in the kernel spec list.
-            Common to most of the events.
-            - `kernelInterpreterCount`: `number`
-            Total number of interpreters in the kernel spec list.
-            Common to most of the events.
-            - `kernelLiveCount`: `number`
-            Total number of live kernels in the kernel spec list.
-            Common to most of the events.
     - `If there are unhandled exceptions`:
         - Properties:
-            - `resourceType`?: `<see below>`
+            - `actionSource`: `<see below>`
-            Used to determine whether this event is related to a Notebooks or Interactive window.
+            Whether this was started by Jupyter extension or a 3rd party.
             Common to most of the events.
             Possible values include:
-                - `'notebook'`
+                - `jupyterExtension`
-                - `'interactive'`
+                - `3rdPartyExtension`
-            - `userExecutedCell`?: `boolean`
+            - `capturedEnvVars`?: `boolean`
-            Whether the user executed a cell.
+            Whether we managed to capture the environment variables or not.
+            In the case of conda environments, `false` would be an error condition, as we must have env variables for conda to work.
             Common to most of the events.
-            - `kernelId`: `string`
-            Hash of the Kernel Connection id.
-            Common to most of the events.
             - `disableUI`?: `boolean`
             Whether the notebook startup UI (progress indicator & the like) was displayed to the user or not.
             If its not displayed, then its considered an auto start (start in the background, like pre-warming kernel)
             Common to most of the events.
-            - `resourceHash`?: `string`
+            - `failed`: `true`
-            Hash of the resource (notebook.uri or pythonfile.uri associated with this).
-            If we run the same notebook tomorrow, the hash will be the same.
-            Used to check whether a particular notebook fails across time or not.
-            This is also used to map different telemetry events related to this same resource.
-E.g. we could have an event sent for starting a notebook with this hash,
-            and then later we get yet another event indicating starting a notebook failed.
-And another event indicating the Python environment used for this notebook is a conda environment or
-            we have some other event indicating some other piece of data for this resource.
-With the information across multiple resources we can now join the different data points
-            and have a better understanding of what is going on, e.g. why something failed.
+            Whether there was a failure.
             Common to most of the events.
+            - `failureCategory`?: `string`
+            A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
+            Common to most of the events.
+            - `failureSubCategory`?: `string`
+            Further sub classification of the error.
+E.g. kernel died due to the fact that zmq is not installed properly.
+            Common to most of the events.
+            - `isUsingActiveInterpreter`?: `boolean`
+            Whether this resource is using the active Python interpreter or not.
+            Common to most of the events.
+            - `kernelConnectionType`?: `KernelConnectionMetadata['kind']`
+            Whether kernel was started using kernel spec, interpreter, etc.
+            Common to most of the events.
+            - `kernelId`: `string`
+            Hash of the Kernel Connection id.
+            Common to most of the events.
+            - `kernelLanguage`: `string`
+            Language of the kernel connection.
+            Common to most of the events.
             - `kernelSessionId`: `string`
             Unique identifier for an instance of a notebook session.
             If we restart or run this notebook tomorrow, this id will be different.
             Id could be something as simple as a hash of the current Epoch time.
             Common to most of the events.
+            - `pythonEnvironmentPackages`?: `string`
+            Comma delimited list of hashed packages & their versions.
+            Common to most of the events.
-            - `isUsingActiveInterpreter`?: `boolean`
+            - `pythonEnvironmentPath`?: `string`
-            Whether this resource is using the active Python interpreter or not.
+            A key, so that rest of the information is tied to this. (hash)
             Common to most of the events.
             - `pythonEnvironmentType`?: `<see below>`
             Found plenty of issues when starting kernels with conda, hence useful to capture this info.